Estheronyi01/alx-pre_course/0x01-git/README.md

-Read me cannot be empty
+Some text for this read me